Faysal92/RASA-stack-chatbot-GUI/README.md

-# HR-Recruiter-Chatbot-with-Rasa
+# HR-Chatbot-with-Rasa
-HR Recruiter Chatbot with Rasa
+HR Chatbot with Rasa

 You should have Python3.6 and pip manager installed on your machine.